mossgreen/mossgreen.github.io/_posts/2018-04-08-Spring-Data-JPA-Basic.md

 Understanding and being able to distinguish between these two levels of metadata will help you make decisions about where to declare metadata, and where to use annotations and XML.

-1. The logical annotations: describe the entity model **from an object modeling view**.
+1. **The logical annotations**: describe the entity model **from an object modeling view**.
 They are tightly bound to the domain model and are the sort of metadata that you might want to specify in UML or any other object modeling language or framework.

-2. The physical annotations relate to the concrete **data model in the database**.
-They deal with tables, columns, constraints, and other database-level artifacts that the object model might never be aware of otherwise.
+2. **The physical annotations**: relate to the concrete **data model in the database**.
+They deal with tables, columns, constraints, and other **database-level artifacts **that the object model might never be aware of otherwise.

 Other rules:
-1. The mapping annotations for a property must be on the getter method.
+1. The mapping annotations for a property must be on the `getter` method.
 2. By convention, the logical mapping should appear first, followed by the physical mapping.
 This makes the object model clear.

-### 2.2 logical annotations
+### 2.2 logical annotations (object modeling)

 0. `@Entity` and `@Id` annotations need to be specified to create and map an entity to a database table.